Rusk (1 piece)

 Add Healthy Fats

-Incorporate healthy fats like avocado, nuts, or seeds with your rusk to help moderate glucose levels.
+Include healthy fats like avocado or a small amount of cheese with your rusk to help reduce the glucose response.

 Choose Whole Grain Rusk